 Reuse is clearly a partial solution to the long and costly development problems we are experiencing with complex control systems.
 The reuse of application software components, however, has had surprisingly limited success in many domains and has, at times, resulted in spectacular losses.
 In spacecraft, for example, NASA and the European Space Agency have lost billions of dollars and important scientific missions due to software reuse and poorly designed changes to operating software.
-The question is how to get the benefits of reuse without the drawbacks [15].
+The question is how to get the benefits of reuse without the drawbacks [12].
 The answer may rest in the development level at which reuse is applied.
-The most problematic reuse has been attempted at the code level, but reuse may be more effective and safe by going back to an earlier development phase.
+The most problematic reuse has been attempted at the code level, but reuse may be more effective and safe by going back to an earlier development phase in a model-driven development environment.

 Component-based system engineering (as opposed to component-based software engineering) employs reuse at the requirements and specifications level, where required changes to the reused components are made and validated and the code is then regenerated either manually or automatically.
 Changes at that level can be made (or at least reviewed) by system engineers and domain experts who are more likely to understand the application's engineering requirements in depth and less likely to make changes that violate the basic engineering assumptions underlying the system.
-Domain knowledge can be captured and passed on to later projects.
-In this paper, we illustrate the approach with a domain-specific architecture for autonomous spacecraft.
-Although the development of such an architecture requires an investment, the payoff in terms of long-term development costs and time, risk reduction, and knowledge capture are potentially enormous.